lumenlearning/IMathAS/README.md

 - Composer with all dependencies installed.
 - A local server already running with this project root available at [http://localhost:80/ohm](http://localhost:80/ohm)
+- The local dev server must have `xdebug` enabled.

 ## MyOpenMath (core OHM)